 First and foremost, speak with a financial advisor to discuss your retirement plan.
 If you don’t have one, talk to friends who have fared well with their advisor or seek referrals from someone you trust.

 The advisor will need to assess your entire financial picture.
 Do you have children you need to support when it comes to education or a wedding?
 What’s the value of your home and do you plan to relocate?
 What asset sources have you possibly overlooked?

 Remember, it’s never too late to start putting cash aside.
 Even 5% each paycheck adds an additional $96 bi-weekly, or $2,500 at the end of the year, which can then compound.

 And that’s far better than the zero mark that applies to 25% of Americans: all of whom deserve better than to retire their savings efforts before they start.

-More: Start saving today with exclusive discounts from AARP
+More: Save more money with exclusive discounts from AARP

 Follow These Steps if you Want to Retire Early

 Secure your financial future with a tailored plan to maximize investments, navigate taxes, and retire comfortably.
 Zoe Financial is an online platform that can match you with a network of vetted fiduciary advisors who are evaluated based on their credentials, education, experience, and pricing.
 The best part? - there is no fee to find an advisor.